Learn all about the 8 month sleep regression and why it can happen at 9-10 months, also. Learn causes and what to do.

 Any time your little one has sleep problems, it is wise to consider the need to change the schedule.

 You might need to change awake time length.
-Your little one might be ready to stay awake a little longer between naps.
+Your little one might be ready to stay awake a little longer between naps and have more hours of awake time in the day.

 You might simply need to change up the sleep environment or your sleep routine.
 What worked when your kiddo was younger might not work now.